 The responsibility for providing acceptable invoices to County for payment rests with Contractor.
 Incomplete or incorrect invoices are not acceptable and shall be returned to Contractor.

-Invoice and support documentation are to be forwarded to:
+Unless otherwise directed in this Contract, invoices and support documentation are to be submitted in arrears to:

-Orange County Health Care Agency
+Orange County Health Care Agency Accounts Payable PO Box 689 Santa Ana, CA 92702